 Welcome to the media center of the 9/11 Memorial & Museum.
 Media professionals interested in our institution may use this section of the website to find timely information, arrange a visit, request permission to film, access background information, and download high-resolution images and video for use in news and travel media pieces.

-Museum Visitation: More than 17 million visitors to date
+- Museum Visitation: More than 18 million visitors

-Memorial Visitation: More than 50 million visitors to date
+- Memorial Visitation: More than 53.4 million visitors

 High-resolution photography and HD b-roll video of the Memorial plaza, the Museum, and noteworthy events at the site are available for download at www.911memorial.org/digitalassets.
 Request the password to the assets by emailing firstname.lastname@example.org.